dilan-dio4/easybase-website/_posts/2020-11-25-The-Easiest-Way-To-Add-User-Authentication-To-Your-React-Project.markdown

 <br />

+For more information on this package, take a look at it's [Github page](https://github.com/easybase/easybase-react).

 **3. Place ebconfig.js in project root**

 Expand your newly created project and click 'download' to access your ebconfig token.